dataforgoodfr/13_democratiser_sobriete/stream3_visualization/Budget/README.md

 *   `2025-04-21_Full file_Current carbon neutrality timeline per with Country ISO code.xlsx` (for the "Current Target" scenario)

 #### Global Carbon Budgets:
 The scenarios are based on the remaining global carbon budgets from the start of 2025, taken from the IPCC AR6 Synthesis Report.
-Budgets are available for both **1.5°C** and **2°C** warming targets at various probability levels (33%, 50%, 67%, 83%).
+Budgets are available for both **1.5°C** and **2°C** warming targets at various probability levels (50%, 67%).

 #### Distribution Scenarios:
-1.  **Population:** The remaining global budget is distributed to countries based on their **share of cumulative world population** from the latest available data year to 2050.
+1.  **Population:** The remaining global budget is distributed to countries based on their **share of cumulative world population** from the latest available data year to 2050 (`Share_of_cumulative_population_Latest_to_2050`).
 This principle allocates budget based on human presence.
 2.  **Responsibility:** A "total" budget is created by adding the *future* global budget to the *world's historical emissions* since 1970.
-This total amount is then allocated to each country based on its share of cumulative population from 1970 to the latest emissions year available (2022 for Consumption, 2023 for Territory).
+This total amount is then allocated to each country based on its share of cumulative population.
+The population share used depends on the configuration:
+   - **Current setting** (`USE_LATEST_YEAR_FOR_RESPONSIBILITY = True`): Uses `Share_of_cumulative_population_1970_to_latest` (1970 to latest emissions year: 2022 for Consumption, 2023 for Territory)
+   - **Alternative setting** (`USE_LATEST_YEAR_FOR_RESPONSIBILITY = False`): Uses `Share_of_cumulative_population_1970_to_2050` (1970 to 2050)
    Finally, each country's own historical emissions are subtracted to determine its remaining budget.
-This method holds nations accountable for their past emissions while using a more recent population baseline.
+This method holds nations accountable for their past emissions.
-3.  **Capacity:** The remaining global budget is distributed based on the `share_of_capacity` metric calculated in the preprocessing script.
+3.  **Capability:** The remaining global budget is distributed based on the `share_of_capacity` metric calculated in the preprocessing script.
 This allocates a larger portion of the remaining budget to countries with a lower GDP per capita, reflecting their reduced economic capacity to fund a rapid transition. **Countries with missing GDP data are excluded from this scenario.**
 4.  **NDC Pledges:** This scenario does not use the IPCC budgets.
 Instead, it calculates a linear pathway to neutrality based on each country's politically declared target year (Nationally Determined Contributions).
 If no target is declared, no pathway is calculated. **This scenario only applies to Territory emissions, not Consumption emissions.**

 #### Forecast Continuity: